 A cross to bear.

 Shortly before travelling to Spain, I found myself idling along Kitsilano Beach in Vancouver, savouring my final days in Canada.
 Buried in the sand, I discovered the most perfectly formed scallop shell (an iconic symbol of the Camino) and the smoothest pebble.
-These trinkets would be my first pilgrim accomplices.
-Unfortunately, the shell resembled a DIY mosaic by the time I scooped it from my bag after touching down at Madrid airport.
+These trinkets would be my first Camino accomplices.
+Unfortunately, the shell resembled a DIY mosaic after scooping it from my rucksack at Madrid airport.
 The stone, however, had remained a close compatriot throughout.
-Nevertheless, following a much-celebrated rite of passage on Day 24, I dropped my quartz companion at the highest point of the Camino Francés.
+Nevertheless, following a pilgrim rite of passage on Day 24, I left my quartz companion at the highest point of the journey.

 Camino de Santiago Diary – Day 24

 A fiery sunrise spurred my solo walk from Day 23’s Albergue in Foncebadón through the sweet-smelling gorse bushes of the Leónese highlands.
 The morning’s first destination – one I had envisioned before beginning the trail – was just around the corner.

 The summit at Monte Irago (approx 1,500 metres above sea level) features an ancient ritual site dating back 2,500 years.
-Theories of the origins of the Cruz de Ferro, or Iron Cross, are many and diverse, but today the monument acts as a point for reflection, gratitude and forgiveness.
+Theories of the origins of the Cruz de Ferro, or Iron Cross, are many and varied, but today the monument acts as a point for reflection, gratitude and forgiveness.
 Since Roman times, travellers have freed stones from their pockets and weight from their conscious at this lofty altitude.

 According to custom, by leaving a small piece of your home at the foot of the iron cross, you are symbolically ‘leaving your burdens behind.’

-The meandering path soon delivered me to the foothill of the towering cross.
-A dramatic mass of rubble encircled its base, and a gathering of pensive pilgrims took turns climbing the rise and presenting their contributions.
+The meandering path soon delivered me to the base of the towering cross.
+A dramatic mass of rubble encircled its foundation, and a gathering of pensive pilgrims took turns climbing the rise and presenting their contributions.